Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 _Note_: The ACK bitmap is 1 bit long and is always 1.

 **SCHC All-1 (FCN=1)**
-The last fragment of a datagram, the corresponding SCHC ACK message might be lost; therefore the SCHC gateway MUST request a retransmission of this ACK when the retransmission timer expires.
+SCHC All-1 is the last fragment of a datagram, the corresponding SCHC ACK message might be lost; therefore the SCHC gateway MUST request a retransmission of this ACK when the retransmission timer expires.
 To open a downlink opportunity the device MUST transmit an uplink every RETRANSMISSION_TIMER/(MAX_ACK_REQUESTS * 2) hours.